Cup products on curves over finite fields: Introduction

-We give in \S \ref{s:genustwo} infinitely many curves $C$ of genus $2$ for which the equivalent conditions (i) and (ii) of Theorem \ref{thm:cupsizeresult} do not hold for $\ell = 3$.
+In \S \ref{s:genustwo}, we will give infinitely many curves $C$ of genus $2$ for which the equivalent conditions of Theorem \ref{thm:cupsizeresult} do not hold when $n = \ell = 3$.
 The size of the image of the cup product in an analogous number theoretic situation arising from the theory of cyclotomic fields is discussed by McCallum and Sharifi in \cite{MS}.

-When $C$ has genus $1$ in Theorem \ref{thm:cupsizeresult} and $\ell > 2$, the cup product in part (i) of Theorem \ref{thm:cupsizeresult} is an alternating pairing on a vector space of dimension at most $2$ over $\mathbb{Z}/p$.
-Therefore condition (i) holds, consistent with Theorem \ref{thm:firstEllThm}.
-When $C$ has genus $1$ and $\ell = 2$, condition (i) of Theorem \ref{thm:cupsizeresult} need not hold, and the possibilities are analyzed in Remark \ref{rem:twocase}.